SeongokRyu/mutual_information_and_self-supervised_learning/predictive_coding/README.md

 * Supervised learning of speaker and gender classifications
 * Pre-training baseline models by self-supervised learning
 * Fine-tuning the pre-trained networks on the down-stream tasks.
+* Applying the methods to the other domain data, such as medical data.